sperlik-oliver/kitchen-and/README.md

 <b>Critical</b>
 </br>
-- [ ] As a user, I want to create ingredients in my shopping list, so that I can remmember what I want to purchase
+- [ ] As a user, I want to create ingredients in my shopping list, so that I can remember what I want to purchase
+- [ ] As a user, I want to delete ingredients from my shopping list, so that the shopping list matches what I need if I change my mind
+- [ ] As a user, I want to mark shopping list ingredients as purchased, so that I can see which ingredients I don't need anymore
 - [ ] As a user, I want to register and log in, so that I can keep my information when I switch devices
 </br>

 <b>High</b>
 </br>
-- [ ] As a user, I want to create recipes with ingredients and instructions, so that I can follow them when cooking meals
+- [ ] As a user, I want to create recipes with ingredients, instructions and category, so that I can follow them when cooking meals
+- [ ] As a user, I want to edit recipes, so that they match my new procedure
+- [ ] As a user, I want to delete recipes, so that I don't see recipes that I don't want to cook anymore
 - [ ] As a user, I want to schedule recipes in the meal planner, so that I can plan when I am going to cook and eat them
+- [ ] As a user, I want to edit the schedule in the meal planner, so that it matches my new plan
+- [ ] As a user, I want to delete recipes from the meal planner, so that the schedule matches my new plan
 </br>

 <b>Medium</b>